How To Grill the Best Corn on the Cob

-- Heat the grill: Prepare an outdoor grill for high, direct heat.
+Heat the grill.
+Prepare an indoor or outdoor grill for high, direct heat.

-- Grill the corn: Place the corn on the grill, cover, and cook for 5 minutes.
-Uncover, turn and cook 5 minutes more.
-Repeat turning at 5-minute intervals until the husks are black on all sides and the exposed kernels are charred, 15 to 20 minutes of total grilling.
+Grill the corn for 15 to 20 minutes.
+Place the corn on the grill, cover, and cook for 5 minutes.
+Uncover, turn the corn, and cook 5 minutes more.
+Repeat, turning at 5-minute intervals, until the husks are have grill marks on all sides and the exposed kernels are charred, 15 to 20 minutes of total grilling.

 Cool the corn.
 Remove the ears from the grill and cool for 5 minutes.
 Then you should be able to easily pull back the husks and silk.
 Serve with butter and salt.